Amund211/autofish/README.md

   "uuid": "some string of hex characters"
 }
 ```
-After you do this you should generate a new ```clientToken``` for your client to make sure the two clients don't interfere with each other.
+After you do this you should generate a new ```clientToken``` for your vanilla client to make sure the two clients don't interfere with each other.
-Note that this will log you out of your client.
+Note that this will log you out of your vanilla client.